syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WorkWeekView.md

 ---

 layout: post
-title: Customize DayView at Syncfusion Schedule control for Xamarin.iOS
+title: Customize work week view at Syncfusion Schedule control for Xamarin.iOS
 description: Learn how to Customize the schedule WorkWeekView in SfSchedule control in Xamarin.iOS
 platform: xamarin.iOS
 control: SfSchedule